What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • depth Q - 1/4 (0.2 mV)

 Thus, the width of the P wave is 0.10±0.02 sec.
-During this time, the impulse will cover both atria with excitation; P - Q: 0.10±0.02 sec; QRS: 0.10±0.02 sec; for passing a full circle (excitation passing from the sinus node through the atrioventricular connection to the atria, ventricles) in 0.30 ± 0.02 sec.
+During this time, the impulse will cover both atria with excitement; P - Q: 0.10±0.02 sec; QRS: 0.10±0.02 sec; to complete a full circle (excitation passing from the sinus node through the atrioventricular connection to the atria, ventricles) in 0.30±0.02 sec.

-The norm of the ECG of a young man (age 20 - 30 years).
+Normal ECG of a young person (age 20 - 30 years).

-ECG analysis is evaluated according to the direction of the electrical axis, in which the Q-R-S interval is of the greatest importance.
+ECG analysis is evaluated according to the direction of the electrical axis, in which the Q-R-S interval is of greatest importance.
 Any cardiologist also looks at the distance between the teeth and their height.

 • Calculation of intervals: Q-T at a rate of 390 - 440 ms.